Letiziads/Power-BI-data-Validation-Implementation-Steps/README.md

 # Power BI data Validation Implementation Steps

 # Disclaimer:
 This project is inspired by a real-world staff data validation initiative in a large academic organisation.
-All institution names, department titles, and datasets have been anonymized.
+All institution names, department titles, and datasets have been anonymised.
 This version is for public sharing and portfolio demonstration purposes only.

 # Demonstration of My Expertise in DAX and Data Problem Solving
 This project highlights my expertise in using DAX to address real-world data challenges.
 During the development of the Staff Validation System, I applied advanced DAX techniques to solve issues such as detecting duplicate records, validating FTE values, and flagging inconsistencies across multiple data sources.
 The logic in the code files reflects how complex business rules can be turned into clear, actionable insights through DAX, helping to streamline the validation process and improve data reliability at scale.